astronomer/docs/learn/airflow-database.md

 - Import errors appear at the top of the **DAGs** view in the UI.
 - DAG tags will appear underneath their respective DAG with a cyan background.

-## Airflow metadata database best practices
+## Apache Airflow® metadata database best practices

 - When upgrading or downgrading Airflow, always follow the [recommended steps for changing Airflow versions](https://airflow.apache.org/docs/apache-airflow/stable/installation/upgrading.html?highlight=upgrade): back up the metadata database, check for deprecated features, pause all DAGs, and make sure no tasks are running.